fhiso/sources-and-citations/rdfa-bindings-20170626.md

 As defined in the [CEV Concepts] standard, a *citation element* consists of two components:

-*  a *citation element name*, which *shall* be an IRI defined as a *citation element term*; and
+*  a *citation element name*; and
-*  a *citation element value*, which *shall* be a *localisation set*.
+*  a *citation element value*, which shall either be a *string* or a *translation set*.

 Once a parser has identified the `property` attributes that are tagging *citation element* it *shall* determine each component of each *citation element* as described in the following sub-sections.

-For the purpose of this section, the **current element** refers to the XML or HTML element that has the `property` attribute which tags the current *citation element*.
+For the purpose of this section, the **current element** refers to the element that has the `property` attribute which tags the current *citation element*.

+### Citation element names

 The *citation element name* *shall* be the value of the `property` attribute, once shorthand IRIs have been expanded.
-If the `property` attribute contains more than one IRI, each *shall* be used as the *citation element name* of a separate *citation element* with a copy of the same *citation element value*.
+If the `property` attribute contains more than one IRI, each *shall* be used as the *citation element name* of a separate *citation element* with the same *citation element value*.

+### Citation element values

-To construct the *citation element value*, an application *shall* determine its *current property value*, as defined in §4.2 below.
-This is a *string* and is used to construct a new *localisation set* to be the *citation element value*.
-The application *shall* then determine the *datatype* of the *string* per §4.3, and if the result is a *language-tagged datatype*, *shall* also determine its *language tag* per §4.4.
-Alternatively, applications that opt to parse RDFa to RDF triples, as a full RDFa parser does, *may* determine the *current property value*, *datatype* and *language tag* per §4.5.
+In parsing a *citation element*, an application *shall* determine its *current property value*.
+This is used to construct its *citation element value*.
+The *citation element value* is a *translation set* when the *citation element* is *translatable* and a *string* otherwise.
+To decide this, an application *shall* determine whether the element is *translatable*.
+If the *citation element* was found (or assumed by default) to be *translatable*, the application *shall* also determine the *language tag*.
+The rules for determining the *current property value*, its *translatability* and its *language tag* are given in the sections below.

+If the *citation element* was found (or assumed by default) to be *translatable*, a new *translation set* *shall* be constructed to serve as the *citation element value*.
+It *shall* comprise a single *string*, which *shall* be the *current property value*, and *shall* be tagged with the *language tag*.
+If the *citation element* was found not to be *translatable*, its *citation element value* *shall* be a *string* which *shall* be the *current property value*.

 {.note}  These rules are illustrated by example in the sections below.

-### List flattening

 RDFa, as used in this standard, is a *list-flattening format*.
-This means it does not naturally provide a means of keeping the *localisation sets* of each *citation element* separate because it has no means of distinguishing *multi-valued* *citation elements* from translated or localised versions of the same *citation element*.
-Applications must therefore assume every `property` attribute identifies a separate *citation element*.
+This means it does not naturally provide a means of keeping the *translation sets* of each *citation element* separate because it has no means of distinguishing *multi-valued* elements from *translatable* elements.
+Applications must therefore assume every `property` attribute refers to a separate *citation element*.

-{.ednote}  It would have been possible for this standard to have defined a usage of RDFa that was not a *list-flattening format*.
-This was not done because it would make most straightforward uses unidiomatic, and likely compromise the uptake of this standard.
+{.ednote}  It would be possible to define a usage of RDFa that was not a *list-flattening format*.
+After careful consideration is was decided not to do this on the grounds that it would make the RDFa usage excessively verbose and contrary to standard RDFa idioms, so much so that it would likely compromise the uptake of this standard.

 {.example ...}  The following RDFa markup is well-formed but will be misinterpreted by a parser conforming to this specification.